7urkm3n/hitbtc-ws-go/README.md

 ### Go Microservice

-The app is listens HitBTC api via sockets and caches last update in the memory.
+The app uses HitBTC api sockets and caches last update in the memory.

 The app interfaces for the rest client only for the two main coins ["BTC", "ETH"].